v43ky/Grabzy/README.md

 - **Bundled ffmpeg** — Grabzy automatically downloads and manages ffmpeg silently on first launch.
 No manual installation needed. ffmpeg is stored in Grabzy's own tools folder and never touches your system.

 - **Self-Healing Downloads** — If a download fails for a known reason (outdated yt-dlp, network hiccup, format unavailable), Grabzy automatically fixes the issue and retries before notifying you of any problem.

-- **Smart Error Messages** — When something goes wrong, Grabzy tells you exactly what happened in plain English — not a raw error code dump — with a suggested fix for each error type.

-- **Detailed Logging** — Every yt-dlp command and its output is logged to a local log file.
-If you ever need help, you can share logs directly from Settings with one click.

-### 🎨 App Experience

-- **Clean Modern UI** — Minimal, distraction-free interface.
-Everything you need, nothing you don't.
-- **Download Speed Indicator** — See real-time download speed and estimated time remaining for each active download.
-- **Platform Icons** — Every download shows the platform it came from so your history is always easy to scan.
-- **Persistent Settings** — All your preferences are remembered across sessions.
-- **Dark & Light Mode** — Follows your system theme automatically.

 ---